Laughing with and because of Deerhounds

 This is very good for the puppy because of the socialisation and because they have to listen to you while a lot is going on around them.
 You will harvest major benefits from this later on!
 Train specifically in a Deerhound-friendly fashion – don’t order, but ask.
 And always in a friendly fashion.
 Tone of voice is very important for a Deerhound, if it only suspects that its owner could be angry, it won’t do anything but try and creep away.
 You can achieve a great deal more with your Deerhound with friendly cheerful words.
 Argyll, the father of Lousy Lennon, took part in demonstration team for Elementary Behaviour and Obedience.
 Of course he didn’t do it just like a Shepherd dog, but he did it perfectly in his Deerhound way and earned a lot of admiration.
 Lennon followed in his father’s footsteps and earned his diploma.
 Prudence on the other hand found it terrible!
 She didn’t enjoy it for one moment and refused to continue.
 Whatever you do, cycling, coursing, agility, obedience, if your Deerhound doesn’t like it, it will let you know and then it’s not going to be any fun for you either!
 Having fun together, whatever the sport, is a must.

 When your Deerhound is getting old it’s all the more important that it stays in good shape.
-There is nothing quite so sad than havIMG_4550ing to put a healthy dog down because the muscles in the hindquarters through lack of exercise have got too weak to let it get up.
+There is nothing quite so sad than having to put a healthy dog down because the muscles in the hindquarters through lack of exercise have got too weak to let it get up.
 So … keep walking.
 Only, a walk for two hours can better be spread over two times an hour or four times half an hour, in proportion to the age and condition of your elderly Deerhound

 Our old Amy at 12 ½ used to walk for about 20 minutes three times a day, as well as wandering around our property for 15 minutes at a time, and in between she would often stand up to turn herself round.
 On a good day she stood up to eat and drink but she did prefer to be served!
 The most important thing is regular exercise so that they keep a good blood flow.
 When Amy was almost 13½ I had to help her get up but the four daily walks over a short distance but lengthy time – she stood still sniffing things more than she walked – gave her the necessary exercise and the distracting smells invigorated her!